konnov/konnov.github.io/README.md

 ## Igor Konnov

-Senior research scientist at [Interchain Foundation](https://interchain.io/)
+Senior research scientist at [Informal Systems](https://informal.systems)

 You can always reach me by writing a message on `igor.konnov` at `gmail.com`